Leon0917/Unit-2-Responsive-portfolio.github.io/README.md

 ## About me web page.

 This is a second version of my first website.
-Here I used Bootstrap css to re-format my Portfolio, Biography and also my contact page.
+Here I used Bootstrap CSS Framework to re-format my Portfolio, Biography and also my contact page.
 There are a few changes in the layout which should prove interesting.

 ---